 7 Tips to Leadership Success for Introverts

-Approximately 96 percent of managers and top executives have extroverted personalities but don’t be misled.
+According to research on leadership and group dynamics from Wharton professor Adam Grant and two colleagues, extroverts make great leaders.
+But that’s not always true.
 The fact that most leaders are extroverts does not mean that extroverts make the best leaders.
 You don’t need to look very far to find successful introverts who possess strong business management skills.
 Leaders like Elon Musk, Warren Buffet and Mark Zuckerberg challenge the notion that introverts do not possess strong leadership skills.

 In reality, there are many cases in which an introverted leader is a better option than an extroverted leader.
 As an introverted leader, how you handle adversity can mean the difference between the success and failure of your company.
 Here are 7 tips to lead your team to success—as quietly as you please.